 3. Prunus serrula (Birch bark cherry, Tibetan cherry, Paper-bark cherry) Zones: 4 – 8.
 One of my favorites for the glossy mahogany red colored bark.
 Mature size is 30′ h x 30′ w.
 This tree has small white flowers in spring that are almost hidden by new leaves.

 4. Prunus subhirtella ‘Pendula’ (Single weeping cherry ) Zones: 4 – 8.
-Excellent for a small space.
+Excellent for a small space, or a large container!
 Grows slowly.
 Mature size is 10′-12’w x 10′-12’h, with graceful branches that hang down to the ground.
 This tree is usually grafted at 5 to 6 feet high on upright growing understock.
 Small Flowers are profuse, single and a pale pink color.

 *Photo below is an example of a very young weeping cherry: Prunus ‘Psinshzam’ (Pink Snow Showers, weeping cherry).
 This tree has double pink flowers (not single ones like the much smaller scale ‘Pendula’).
 Size is 25′ h x 25′ wide.
 Fall color is burnt gold.

 5. Prunus serrrulata ‘Shirotae’ – (Mt.
 Fuji) Zones: 4 – 8.
 Mt.
 Fuji cherry has beautiful strong horizontal branching.
 Mature size is to 20′ and often it’s wider than high.
 Flowers are semi-double starting out pink in bud and opening to clusters of white.
 Flowers turn purplish pink as the flower ages.
 To get a better idea – take a look at some of these photos…

 ps: Can’t get enough of this amazing flowering tree?
 See this post and learn more about why they made our flowering tree list!